kfoofw/bandit_simulations/python/contextual_bandits/analysis/linUCB hybrid implementation and analysis.md

 # Summary

 In summary, I have illustrated the key difference between the disjoint and hybrid variants of the LinUCB algorithm, which is centered on incorporating the attributes of arms in the online learning phase.
-Using the MovieLens dataset, we tried to simulate a recommender system policy with different `alpha` values and compared it against the benchmark.
+Using the MovieLens dataset, we simulate a recommender system policy with a relatively large number of arms (30).
+By reweighting the trade-off between explore and exploit with the `alpha` hyperparameter, we compared each policy against the benchmark and noted that in situations where there are large number of arms, `alpha` should be kept smaller to improve learning.

 The Jupyer notebook that has the relevant code for LinUCB Hybrid implementation can be found [here](https://github.com/kfoofw/bandit_simulations/blob/master/python/contextual_bandits/notebooks/LinUCB_hybrid.ipynb).
 For more details on MABs and CBs, please refer to my [Github project repo on bandit simulations](https://github.com/kfoofw/bandit_simulations).